 Annie Clarke created Mind Body Bowl as a space to share her teaching, recipes and inspiration to help connect people to their own sense of balance.
-About stepping away from prescriptive ideas and opening the door to a more wholistic approach to health and wellbeing, Annie and her blog gained popularity as she documented her journey from illness and depleted energy to revamping her lifestyle.
+She is all about stepping away from prescriptive ideas and opening the door to a more wholistic approach to health and wellbeing.
+Annie and her blog gained popularity as she documented her journey from illness and depleted energy to revamping her lifestyle.
 Today she is a practicing yoga instructor and wellness warrior.
-We were thrilled to catch up with her on her book Mind Body Bowl and get the answers to our burning questions on workout routines, how to make real, lasting changes in your life and where Annie draws her motivation from.
+We were thrilled to catch up with her on her book Mind Body Bowl.
+Read on to get the answers on burning questions on workout routines by body type, how to make real, lasting changes in your life and where Annie draws her motivation from.

 Mind Body Bowl advocates finding an exercise style that works for you.
 In your early days of making exercise a regular part of your lifestyle, what was a key motivator that kept you going?
 Has this changed?